 1. Embrace Flexible Pacing

 TALs typically need more time to understand, absorb, and memorize new information.
-This isn’t a limitation—it’s simply how the mature brain processes language.
+Needing that time isn’t a limitation — it’s just how the mature brain takes language in.
 Build flexibility into your curriculum and resist the urge to rush through material.

 2. Combine Methodologies Thoughtfully